Global Critical Issues

 Statelessness

 In developing countries and middle income countries, increasing numbers of our world population face a passportless, stateless existence.
-How will future generations thrive if they aren’t able to avail themselves of basic services and join the governmental decision making process?
+How will future generations thrive if they aren’t able to access basic services and join the governmental decision making process?

 Water